mk12/blog/posts/tortoise-and-hare.md

 # Conclusion

 If you want to try out the Scheme implementation, I recommend [Racket][rkt] or [Gambit Scheme][gs].
 Or, if you don't feel like leaving your browser, check out the great web app [repl.it][repl].
 If you're interested in learning more about programming with Lisp, I highly recommend the computer science classic [_Structure and Interpretation of Computer Programs_][sicp].
-You will easily pick up Scheme by reading it, but that's not its purpose at all---Scheme's syntax is so simple that it needs little explanation, and this allows the book to focus on important concepts instead of the minutiae of a particular language.
+You will easily pick up Scheme by reading it, but that's not its purpose at all -- Scheme's syntax is so simple that it needs little explanation, and this allows the book to focus on important concepts instead of the minutiae of a particular language.
 The full text is available on the MIT website, but if you're serious about reading it, do your eyes a favour and download the [pretty PDF version][spdf].

 [^1]: To be clear, the nodes of the list are the boxes themselves.
 Each box will have some data associated with it, like the letters I put in the diagram, but we don't care about that for this algorithm.